trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Subscribe using the IBApi::EClient::reqPnL function.
 Updates are sent to IBApi.EWrapper.pnl.

-- Introducing broker accounts with less than 50 subaccounts can receive aggregate PnL for all subaccounts by specifying ‘All’ as the account code.
+- Introducing broker accounts with less than 50 subaccounts can receive aggregate PnL for all subaccounts by specifying Ã¢â‚¬ËœAllÃ¢â‚¬â„¢ as the account code.
 - With requests for advisor accounts with many subaccounts and/or positions  can take several seconds for aggregated P&L to be computed and  returned.
-- For account P&L data the TWS setting “Prepare portfolio PnL data when downloading positions” must be checked.
+- For account P&L data the TWS setting Ã¢â‚¬Å“Prepare portfolio PnL data when downloading positionsÃ¢â‚¬Â must be checked.

 #### EClient.reqPnL (